Q1 2026

 A new Databricks connection type is now generally available across all CARTO accounts, delivering deeper and more modern support for Databricks as a data warehouse and compute platform.

 This integration adopts Databricks SQL Warehouses as the sole compute resource, providing a serverless, cloud-native experience without the need to manage traditional compute clusters.
-It also leverages Databricks’ native spatial capabilitiesarrow-up-right, including the GEOMETRY data type and Spatial SQL functions documented by Databricks, enabling efficient storage and processing of spatial data directly in SQL without external libraries.
+It also leverages Databricks’ native spatial capabilities, including the GEOMETRY data type and Spatial SQL functions documented by Databricks, enabling efficient storage and processing of spatial data directly in SQL without external libraries.

 Connectivity options include Personal Access Tokens (PAT), M2M, and U2M integrations, offering flexibility in how authentication and access are managed.
 Builder and Workflows fully support Databricks tables with geometry types out of the box, including query sources, SQL parameters, Location Data Services, and Create Builder Map workflows — no additional data preparation is required to work with spatial columns.